 For most garments, the free length is significantly less than the total garment length.
 For T-shirts it seems to correspond roughly to the distance from the hem to the underside of the arm.

-For practical purposes, this equation can be simplified further since, for the small angles which are normally encountered in fabric spirality, (tan A - tan B) is given approximately by
+For practical purposes, this equation can be simplified further because, for the small angles which are normally encountered in fabric spirality, and (tan A / A) is approximately equal to 0.0176